|

 The Doeguling Tibetan Resettlement Hospital

-(DTR), provides sliding scale, inexpensive medical and dental aid to 13,000
+(DTR) provides sliding scale, inexpensive medical and dental aid to the residents

 as well as out-patient clinics in the separate villages of Mundgod that dispense